alexisj/MsiNewApp/README.md

     php bin/vendors install

-Create and chmod cache and logs in app folder
+Create and chmod cache and logs in app

-Create new file parameters.ini in app/config etc
+Create new file parameters.ini in app/config, etc.

 Create database and schema and load fixtures